cshawaus/multiline-clamp/README.md

 The number of characters that should appear before the ellipsis.

+### `partialTags`
+`string`, defaults to `complete`.

+Defines how partial/invalid tags are handled when found in a clamped string.
+Valid values are:

+- `complete` — Completes the partial tag by restoring the closing end of the tag _(only works for partial closing tags)_
+- `pull` — Pulls the clamp back to just before the tag, this strips all content within it
+- `pull-and-retain` — Removes the tag but retains any content that was within it

 ### `responsive`
 `boolean | { [number]: number }`, defaults to `false`.